 The educational program will continue to have trainees in each of the five years.

 The curriculum, call schedule, and experience will be identical for all first-year trainees.

 General surgery residents will interact on patient care with residents from the family medicine residency program.

 Osteopathic instruction is provided through:

 The first year provides incoming residents with a solid introduction to the breadth and diversity of surgery.
-The requirement, as outlined below, can be fulfilled at the base hospital, UPMC Horizon, with the following exceptions: two months of out-of-house rotations in the ICU/CCU at UPMC Presbyterian and pediatrics at Children's Hospital of Pittsburgh of UPMC.
+The requirement, as outlined below, can be fulfilled at the base hospital, UPMC Horizon, with the following exceptions: two months of out-of-house rotations in the ICU/CCU at UPMC Presbyterian and pediatrics at UPMC Children's Hospital of Pittsburgh.

 Rotations involve possibly one or two other senior residents, along with an attending physician and possibly a medical student.
 This allows our residents to receive one-on-one ratio training.

 Residents also spend one half-day session, per month, at our American Osteopathic Association (AOA)-approved Continuity of Care Surgical Clinic.

 A resident’s call schedule typically includes one weekend day or night, and one week per month of night float when deemed appropriate by chief resident and surgical attendings.

 The second- through fifth-year curriculum offers more surgery rotations, along with the required rotations by the AOA, in order to achieve a greater educational experience in general surgery.